Skip to content

 The largest of three craters in a short volcanic fissure.
 Beautiful scenery over Borgarfjordur is from the top of the Grabrok crater.
 Mt.
 Grabrok can be ascended by a marked trail from the main Ring road no. 1.

-hallmundarhraun lava field in Borgarfjord
+Hallmundarhraun lava field in Borgarfjord

 Hallmundarhraun includes the longest and largest caves in Iceland.Hallmundarhraun lava field was formed in giant eruption close to the Langjökull glacier around the year 930 and is 8-9 cubic kilometers.
 Hallmundarhraun includes three caves Surtshellir/ Stefánshellir they are together 3500 meters, longest lava cave in Iceland.
 Viðgelmir lava tube is the largest of all lava caves in Iceland the tubes volume is well over 150,000 cubic meters.